 Working in localization industry involves a lot of searches in the TM (Translation Memory), or TMs even.
 I was saying many times that memoQ is great tool, both client and server products.
 But what I find limiting is ability to search through TMs.
 You have an app for that, but it’s not very pleasant to use.
-Fortunately memoQ provides server Resources API.
+Fortunately memoQ provides Resources API.
 Unfortunately its basic functions allow you to search TMs with the same limitations as their client app.
 But as it’s API you can adjust it to your needs, so I’ve done exactly that.

 Behold TM Search for memoQ Server.
 It’s written in Go and utilizes concordance to search through TMs.
 Search results are accumulated into structure, cleaned (results from API have these nasty